SAP/cloud-security-services-integration-library/token-client/README.md

 For spring applications using rest template, you can set `org.springframework.web.client.RestTemplate` to log level `DEBUG`.

-### Common Pitfalls

-#### New warning `In productive environment provide well configured HttpClientFactory service`
-Starting with version ``2.10`` a warning `In productive environment provide well configured HttpClientFactory service` is exposed to the application log in case there is no user provided `HttpClientFactory` implementation that serves a well-configured ``CloseableRestClient``.
+### Insufficient performance for token validations or token flows

+If you observe performance degradation for token validation or token flows, HttpClient configuration should be adjusted according to your platform's requirements, infrastructure, and anticipated load.
+You should monitor the performance of your HttpClient under various loads and adjust these parameters accordingly to achieve optimal performance.

-> Instead of using the default Apache Rest Client config for productive and high available applications we recommend you to customize your http client carefully.
-You may need to configure the timeouts to specify how long to wait until a connection is established and how long a socket should be kept open (i.e. how long to wait for the (next) data package).
+> You may need to configure the timeouts to specify how long to wait until a connection is established and how long a socket should be kept open (i.e. how long to wait for the (next) data package).
 As the SSL handshake is time-consuming, it might be recommended to configure an HTTP connection pool to reuse connections by keeping the sockets open.
-See also [Baeldung: HttpClient Connection Management"](https://www.baeldung.com/httpclient-connection-management).<br>
+See also [Baeldung: HttpClient Connection Management](https://www.baeldung.com/httpclient-connection-management).<br>

-:bangbang: For your custom `CloseableHttpClient` implementation always disable redirects :bangbang:
+To adjust the Http Client parameters you will need to provide your own implementation of `HttpClientFactory` interface.

-In case you like to overwrite [`DefaultHttpClientFactory`](/token-client/src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java) you can register your own implementation of `HttpClientFactory` interface as following:
+To overwrite [`DefaultHttpClientFactory`](/token-client/src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java) you have to register your own implementation of `HttpClientFactory` interface as follows:

-- Create a SPI configuration file with name `com.sap.cloud.security.client.HttpClientFactory` in ``src/main/resources/META-INF/services`` directory.
+- Create an SPI configuration file with name `com.sap.cloud.security.client.HttpClientFactory` in ``src/main/resources/META-INF/services`` directory.
 - Enter the fully qualified name of your `HttpClientFactory` implementation class, e.g. `com.mypackage.CustomHttpClientFactory`.
 - The implementation could look like:
 ````java
 public class DefaultHttpClientFactory implements HttpClientFactory {